Estádio da Luz: Characteristics

 Architect Damon Lavelle, from HOK Sport Venue Event (now Populous), designed the stadium to focus on light and transparency.
 Its polycarbonate roof allows the sunlight to penetrate the stadium in order to illuminate it.
 The roof, which is supported by tie-beams of four steel arches, seems to float on the underlying tribunes.
 The arches are 43 metres (141 feet) high and help define the look of the stadium, after having been shaped to be similar to the wavy profile of its three tiers.
 According to Lavelle, the seating capacity may be increased up from 64,642 to 80,000.
 However, the most realistic option is to expand by selling standing places, which would require a change in the law.

-In June 2024, Sport Lisboa e Benfica announced that it would increase the stadium's capacity to nearly 66,000 spectators by adding 950 seats in a row of seats around the stadium reserved for people with motor disabilities.
+In June 2024, Benfica announced that it would increase the stadium's capacity to nearly 66,000 spectators by adding 950 seats in a row of seats around the stadium reserved for people with motor disabilities.

 In July 2025, Benfica concluded renovations and increased the stadium capacity to 68,100 spectators.